mirasrobert/LaravelShoppingcart/README.md

     composer require bumbummen99/shoppingcart

+If you're using Laravel 5.5, this is all there is to do.

+Should you still be on version 5.4 of Laravel, the final steps for you are to add the service provider of the package and alias the package.
+To do this open your config/app.php file.

+Add a new line to the providers array:

+<code>Gloudemans\Shoppingcart\ShoppingcartServiceProvider::class</code>
+And optionally add a new line to the aliases array:

+<code>'Cart' => Gloudemans\Shoppingcart\Facades\Cart::class,</code>

 Now you're ready to start using the shoppingcart in your application.

 **As of version 2 of this package it's possibly to use dependency injection to inject an instance of the Cart class into your controller or other class**